 Finger puppets have been a classic kid’s toy for generations.
 They allow little ones to engage with story telling and use their imaginations in such a simple way.
 And that never goes out of style!
 With wintertime and Christmas both upon us, there are so many opportunities to craft up a set of DIY woodland finger puppets.
 This collection includes a winter bunny, bear, fox, owl and deer.
-Because DIY tutorials are always better in video form, this project also happens to be the next lesson in our Easy Kid’s Crafts course in Craft School!
 While our previous felt finger puppets have been handstitched, we made this project with tacky glue so it could be more accessible for kids to make themselves.

 Crafting these DIY woodland finger puppets together with your kids can be just as fun as playing with them after you finish the project!
 They also make for a great DIY toy that you can gift to your little ones for holidays or birthdays.
-Find the other video tutorials in our Easy Kid’s Crafts course, including our yarn pom pom monsters and felt woodland masks.
+Look for our other easy kids video tutorials including our yarn pom pom monsters and felt woodland masks.
 Browse all of our kid’s projects, or head to our membership page to start crafting with us.
 Feel free to share your project suggestions with us in the comments.
 We love getting you in on the creative process!
 Enjoy ~ Lia and the Team